philipptrenz/BOSCH-GLM-rangefinder/README.md

 ## Dependencies

 The script was only tested on Windows.
-But since the Python module used is multi-platform, it should also support MacOS, Linux and the ARM system of the Raspberry Pi.
+But since the Python module used is multi-platform, it should also support Linux and MacOS.
 See [pybluez](https://github.com/pybluez/pybluez) for further information.

 Install `pybluez` for the Python3 interpreter via `pip`: